 2. Marinating the pork before cooking

-This is a very important step which is the secret to have a juicy and tasty pork.
+This is a very important step which is the secret to having juicy and tasty pork.

 3. Sear the pork before braising

 This is the step people often overlook.
-Sear the meat before braising not only helps maintain the tasty juiciness of the pork, but also helps reduce the overall cooking time.
-Pork shall be cooked at least 50% by the end of the 10-minute searing process.
+Sear the meat before braising not only helps maintain the tasty juiciness of the pork but also helps reduce the overall cooking time.
+Pork shall be cooked at least 50% by the end of the 10-minute frying process.

 When you started searing the pork in the hot wok with ginger and green onion slices, the pork has a tendency to stick to the bottom of the wok.
-All you need to do is non-stop turning the pork for one minute, then the oil inside the pork will come out, which helps lubricate the meat.
+All you need to do is non-stop turning the pork for one minute, then the oil inside the pork will come out, which helps grease the Wok.